RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

   - pnkfelix
 ---

-With some further adoo, this week news.
+With some further ado, this week news.

-# First ticket batch
+# First batch standard tickets

 We proudly announce the first batch of regular tickets!
+These tickets for 120€ (inc. 20% VAT) include the conference and the impl days in Paris.

+We allocated 40 tickets in this batch, [available now here](https://ti.to/asquera-event-ug/rustfest-paris-2018/).
+Once this batch is sold out we will announce two more in the near future.

 # Local communities